uw-brl-neuro/EEfRTapp/README.md

 Developer Guide
 ---
 Comments are added to each class, function, and global variables.

+To enter test mode, please click ``Control + T``.
+This will take you to the test mode, and allow you to run a number of auto test trials of your choice.
+The result of the test trial will also be stored in trialResult.csv.
+Make sure you do not mix the test result with the real experimental result.
+Alos, note that for some unknown reason, the amount of time it takes to complete the auto tests does not grow linearly with number of test. (e.g: It takes 2 seconds to finish 50 auto test trials, but 6 seconds to finish 100)

 If you have any specific question, please contact: davin05@uw.edu.